Elizabeth Mantell: Interruption in missionary service

-Mantell returned to Macduff in 1971 after the death of her father so that she could care for her mother who was becoming increasingly forgetful.
+Mantell returned to Macduff in 1971 after the death of her father so that she could care for her mother who was becoming forgetful.
 Mantell ended up staying in Scotland for 10 years until her mother died in October 1980 at the age of 80.
 While on her leave of absence, Mantell remained in the missionary and academic circles through her academic talks.
 These talks included slides, visible in the National Library of Scotland, on her work in Malawi covering schools, church, nurses, and visits to Zomba.

 Work in Ekwendeni

 During 1983, at the age of 41, Mantell contacted the World Mission department of the Church of Scotland and returned to Africa at Ekwendeni Mission Hospital in northern Malawi.
 She again worked in the maternity department of a hospital that served an area of 400 miles and a 45,000 person population.
 Many of Malawi's hospitals were severely understaffed and in need of her missionary work.
 During her many years as a missionary, Mantell became an active member of CHAM Training Committee, the Nurses Council of Malawi, and the Ministry of Health.
 In 1986, Mantell was integral in the opening and operating of a new hospital in Ekwendeni.

 In 1991, through Mantell's efforts, the Ekwendeni Training School was upgraded from a school of midwifery to a full training school.
 Her work slowly evolved from dealing solely with patients to training student nurses as a Midwifery tutor.
-It was during this time that she developed a two-year course for students- the first year emphasized basic science such as anatomy, physiology, health, and hygiene, while the second year stressed midwifery.
+It was during this time that she developed a two-year course for students- the first year emphasised basic science such as anatomy, physiology, health, and hygiene, while the second year stressed midwifery.
 Mantell was able to witness Malawian staff earning key positions in the hospital system over time.